 From lightbulbs to scrap metal, Estes keeps waste out of landfills and conserves precious natural resources by reusing and recycling materials.
 Learn more.

-Recycling efforts—We send all of our scrap metal to recyclers, which has kept thousands of tons out of landfills across the country.
+Recycling efforts—We have been sending all of our scrap metal to recyclers for over a decade, which has kept thousands of tons out of landfills across the country.
 What’s more, we help protect the groundwater by having a licensed disposal company collect and recycle our used antifreeze, oil and oil filters in an environmentally responsible manner.

 Improved shop cloths—We conserve water and electricity—and help keep detergents and other chemicals from the environment—by replacing washable cloth shop rags with biodegradable, paper-based clean-up sheets.

-Paper conservation—Since 2006, we have reduced our company-wide paper consumption by millions of sheets through employee education and by providing customers with paperless e-commerce solutions (online shipping forms, EDI and Web Services, etc.).
+Paper conservation—Since 2006, we have reduced our company-wide paper consumption by millions of sheets by providing customers with paperless e-commerce solutions (online shipping forms, EDI and Web Services, etc.).

 LED lighting—All 2006 and newer equipment purchases are equipped with LED lighting.
-This long-life lighting technology will reduce the number of light bulbs we discard by an estimated 50%.
+This long-life lighting technology has significantly reduced the number of light bulbs we discard every year.

 Repurposed materials—Our nationwide network of more than 200 terminals reuses cardboard and pallets as dunnage to help secure customer freight during transit.